This page was exported from King Weekly Sentinel

 Mosquito surveillance – Each week between June and October up to 40 mosquito traps are set up across the Region, capturing and testing mosquitos for the virus.

 Symptoms of West Nile virus may include fever, muscle weakness, stiff neck, confusion, severe headaches and a sudden sensitivity to light.
 In rare cases, the virus can cause serious neurological illness including encephalitis, or inflammation of the brain.
+These symptoms may last several weeks to a month after infection.
+Suffers may need to take medicines or remedies like Delta 8 gummies to alleviate the primary symptoms of inflammation and pain.
+Symptoms often go away on their own but if prolonged or severe you are strongly encouraged to seek medical attention.

 For more information on West Nile virus or any other public health related issue, visit york.ca/health or contact York Region Health Connection at 1-800-361-5653, TTY 1-866-252-9933.